SAP/open-resource-discovery/docs/index.md

 ## Future Plans

-Beta support for describing [Data Products](https://martinfowler.com/articles/data-mesh-principles.html) is coming soon!

-We are also thinking about ways to make ORD publishing more efficient when there is a lot of tenant specific metadata or data changes happen frequently and replication is more time critical.
+We are thinking about ways to make ORD publishing more efficient when there is a lot of tenant specific metadata or data changes happen frequently and replication is more time critical.

 Now that ORD is [open-source](https://sap.github.io/open-resource-discovery/), a potential next step is to work with partners on a true industry wide standard.
 ORD in its current state is focused around SAP.
 While most SAP specific aspects are described as [spec extensions](./spec-extensions), some concepts like [namespaces](./spec-v1/#namespaces) need more work.